-It is important to have Nashville Tennessee DUI lawyer who is knowledgeable about appeals, The rules for appeals are extensive, right down to ordering trial transcripts and binding of the legal documents involved and most people do not have the experience or knowledge to proceed with an appeal without counsel.
+The rules for appeals are extensive, right down to ordering trial transcripts and binding of the legal documents involved, and most people do not have the experience or knowledge to proceed with an appeal without counsel.
 No new evidence may be considered, only what was presented in the original trial.
 Additionally, anything that is not on the record (hand gestures, comments, requests not made) cannot be brought up in the appeal.

-Appeals can actually really make a difference.
-Because of a really famous appeal which went all the way to the United States supreme court (Gideon v.
-Wainwright).
-Up until this appeal was heard and won most states didn't provide defense lawyers to any one that was accused of a crime that did not have the money or other resources to hire a one.
+Appeals can really make a difference.
+One such example is Gideon v.
+Wainwright, a famous appeal that went all the way to the United States Supreme Court.
+Up until this appeal was heard and won, most states did not provide defense lawyers to anyone who was accused of a crime and did not have the money or other resources to hire a one.
 Now we take public defenders and court-hired lawyers as a given.
-This example demonstrates the need for appeals and the difference that a persistent individual could make, no matter what their economic background or role in society is.
+This example demonstrates the need for appeals and the difference that a persistent individual can make, no matter their economic background or role in society.

-Appeals can also have a tremendous effect on future Tennessee drunk driving cases.
-The drawback with appeals is you must raise all of the issues at or before the trial proceedings.
-Otherwise, the appellate courts, despite the fact that they agree with your issue, will hold you have waived it.
+Appeals can also have a tremendous effect on future Tennessee DUI cases.
+The drawback with appeals, however, is that you must raise all issues at or before the trial proceedings.
+Otherwise, the appellate courts, even though they may agree with your issue, will hold you have waived it.

 Call Our Highly Experienced Nashville Appellate Lawyers

 Just because you have been convicted does not mean that your case is closed.
 If you feel that you were treated unfairly, received too harsh a penalty, your legal representation was incompetent, or your rights were violated, there is still hope.
 Once the notice of appeal has been filed, a schedule will be set by the appellate court, which will tell when to appear in court as well as when certain papers are to be filed.